PhillHenry/IcebergPlayground/README.md

 `docker run -d -eRUN_USER_ID=$(id -u) -eRUN_GROUP_ID=$(id -g) -p8181:8181 -v/tmp:/tmp ph1ll1phenry/polaris_for_bdd:latest`

+then don't forget to intialise Polaris with:

+`scripts/setup.sh`

 This is the recommended way if you want to run a test in your IDE.